githdom/myapptest/README.md

-# myapp
+# MyApp

-just a test project to get familiar with working with gitHub
+Just a test project to get familiar with working with GitHub